Menu (click to skip to any of the below sections)

 Feel For Tannins

 Ahhhh, one of my favorite aspects of wine tasting.
 Tannins are an organic compound that can be found in grape skins, grape seeds, bark and the wood of the barrels many wines are commonly aged in.
 You might notice that I used the word ‘feel’ in the above heading.
 That’s because tannins don’t actually have much flavor.
-In fact, they react with the protein compounds in your mouth and create and astringent feel.
+In fact, they react with the protein compounds in your mouth and create an astringent feel.
 If you feel the taste buds on your tongue or the cells on the side of your mouth stand on end, then the wine is somewhat, or very tannic.
-You’ll usually find a much more concentrated tannin content within a glass of red wine than you will with a white wine.
-These compounds add complexity to the wine, while at the same time helping to preserve the wine overtime as it ages.
+You’ll usually find a much more concentrated tannin content within a glass of red wine than you will with white wine.
+These compounds add complexity to the wine, while at the same time helping to preserve the wine over time as it ages.